billyr06/billyr06/README.md

 * 🏂 My love for snowboarding is matched only by the thrill of the slopes.
 * 🥾 Hiking brings me closer to nature and fuels my adventurous spirit.
 * ✈️ Traveling is my way of collecting experiences and stories from around the globe.
-* 🎮 Dominating in Watzone is my kind of virtual adrenaline rush.
+* 🎮 Dominating in Warzone is my kind of virtual adrenaline rush.
 * 🏈 My heart beats in sync with the highs and lows of the New York Giants.
 * ⚾ My all-star baseball days reflect my passion for teamwork and competition.
 * 🌪️ Living life on the edge, seeking thrills in every adventure.